 For commodities the tariffs are low, varying from 0 to 20% because most commodities are not produced in the country or the CARICOM.
 Some examples:

-- Foods - Construction materials (cement, iron bars, wood)
+- o Foods - o Construction materials (cement, iron bars, wood)

 4. Opportunities based on inputs for other sectors